osk4r8088/chat.ospw.de/README.md

 ## Security
-Signing key (*.signing.key) is gitignored — back it up separately, losing it means losing your server identity
+Signing key (*.signing.key) is gitignored: back it up separately, losing it means losing your server identity

-E2EE — enable per room for true end-to-end encryption where even the server admin cannot read messages
+E2EE: enable per room for true end-to-end encryption where even the server admin cannot read messages

 Coturn blocks relay to all private IP ranges to prevent SSRF attacks

-No secrets in this repo — all values are placeholders
+No secrets in this repo: all values are placeholders

-No Docker ports exposed to host — all traffic routes through Caddy
+No Docker ports exposed to host: all traffic routes through Caddy

-Federation disabled — no external attack surface from other Matrix servers
+Federation disabled: no external attack surface from other Matrix servers

 ## Future Improvements